idr4n/image-processing-api/README.md

 **(3)** Assume an image `apple.jpg` is stored in the `images/full` folder with width 1920 and height 1280, and `apple_thumb.jpg` is stored in the `images/thumb` folder with width 300 and height 300.

 * `localhost:3000/api/images?filename=apple&width=300&height=300` will serve the image stored in the `thumb` folder.
-* `localhost:3000/api/images?filename=apple&width=300` will serve a new resized image with width 300 and auto-scaled height of 200.
+* `localhost:3000/api/images?filename=apple&width=300` will serve a new resized image with width 300 and auto-scaled height of 200 if it does not exist already in the thumb folder.

 ## Instructions given for this project